GispoCoding/eis_qgis_plugin/README.md

 3. Choose **Install from ZIP** in the window that opens and find the ZIP file you just downloaded.
 Press **Install Plugin**.
 ![image](https://github.com/GispoCoding/eis_qgis_plugin/assets/113038549/cd83dfed-a0f5-4eab-b4f1-ace8d1d88713)

-If you get a success message from the installer, you have now succesfully installed EIS QGIS Plugin.
+If you get a success message from the installer, you have now succesfully installed EIS QGIS Plugin!
 ![Screenshot from 2024-02-19 10-40-36](https://github.com/GispoCoding/eis_qgis_plugin/assets/113038549/42f20d3e-a8ab-48d5-a9e3-4ddb4bdb2da3)

 Next, you need to define for EIS QGIS Plugin where you have installed EIS Toolkit.
 If you haven't installed EIS Toolkit yet, do that next.
 Installation instructions can be found in [EIS Toolkit GitHub](https://github.com/GispoCoding/eis_toolkit).